-- 1. A null value or an empty array to indicate an empty result (no rows). - 2.
-A Java object or Map or Object[] to indicate a zero (null) or one-row result. - 3.
-An array of Java objects or an array of Map instances or an array of Object[] instances to return multiple result rows.
+- 1. A null value or an empty array to indicate an empty result (no rows).

+- 2. A Java object or Map or Object[] to indicate a zero (null) or one-row result.

+- 3. Return multiple result rows by returning either:

+- An array of Java objects.

+- An array of Map instances.

+- An array of Object[] instances.

+- A Collection of Java objects.

+- A Collection of Map instances.

+- A Collection of Object[] instances.

+- An Iterator of Java objects.

+- An Iterator of Map instances.

+- An Iterator of Object[] instances.